-More and more colleges and universities are using Pay-Per-Click (PPC) advertising to more effectively connect with prospective students — and it doesn’t take a Ph.D. in PPC to get started.
+More and more schools, colleges, and universities are using Pay-Per-Click (PPC) advertising to more effectively connect with prospective students — and it doesn’t take a Ph.D. in Google AdWords or PPC to get started.

-Every day, prospective students are on their computers, tablets and phones searching the web for opportunities to advance their education.
-Associate’s, bachelor’s and advanced degree programs.
+Every day, prospective students are on their computers, tablets, and phones searching for opportunities to advance their education.
+Associate, bachelor’s and advanced degree programs.
 On-campus and online.
 Today’s lesson is on using PPC ads for schools to increase the odds that their search leads them to your college or university.

 Today’s lesson is on using PPC advertising to increase the odds that their search leads them to your school.

 Perhaps your school is already running a Pay-Per-Click campaign, perhaps your competitors are, or both.
 Either way, one thing is certain.
 In the highly competitive higher education PPC market, more and more colleges and universities are seeing the value of using Pay-Per-Click services to connect with prospective students.

 PPC Advertising 101